Explore Japan's Cultural Heritage

 Nagoya

-Activities: Visit Nagoya Castle, check out the Toyota Commemorative Museum, and explore Atsuta Shrine.
+Activities: Visit Nagoya Castle, check out Toyota Commemorative Museum, explore Atsuta Shrine.

 Accommodation: City hotels, ryokans.